hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Consequently, people ended up specializing in the interruptions they could solve the quickest, and so we had "the person who knows how to do X", and "the person who knows how to do Y" and so on.
 It became _really_ risky to make most changes in infrastructure when that person wasn't available.

-That wasn't a situation we could particularly afford, especially as I was trying desperately to prevent people from burning out, healing those who already had burned out, and grow the bus factor of the team while also trying to set up the future organization for success.
+That wasn't a situation we could particularly afford, especially as I was trying desperately to prevent people from burning out, healing those who already had burned out, and grow the bus factor of the team while also trying to set up the future organisation for success.
 I made a few changes to attempt to improve things, but they weren't ultimately particularly successful:

 - I setup a support slack channel, so that other teams could reach out to us for any issues, and wired it up into Jira.
 This was fantastic and worked really well